macoto00/Frontend-Developer-Code-Lessons/HTML Topics/Topics/Topic 1/README.md

 GOOGLE, GOOLE, GOOGLE.

-Try to help yourself, try to use the right words to finad what you need.
+Try to help yourself, try to use the right words to find what you need.
 Try to be specific.
 Learn how to compose a sentence to achieve a desired goal, to find what you are looking for.
 Your best friend should be google, relevant pages like:

 - https://www.w3schools.com/
 - https://developer.mozilla.org/en-US/